Cyber Security of Genomic Data 2025

 The Importance of Genomic Information

 Genomic information is essential for furthering medical research, enabling the creation of individualized therapies, and comprehending the genetics of disease.
 It enables researchers and healthcare practitioners to customize therapies, reach new therapeutic goals, and make informed judgments.
-Furthermore, genomic data has the potential to transform healthcare by opening the door to precision medicine, which allows for the customization of treatments based on each patient’s particular genetic profile.
+Furthermore, genomic data has the potential to transform healthcare by opening the door to precision medicine.
+This allows for the customization of treatments based on each patient’s particular genetic profile.

 Security Issues with Genomic Data